 Demolition of Existing Housing.
 With any proposal that allows more housing density in an area, there tends to be concern that existing historic and/or affordable housing will be demolished to make way for larger more expensive housing developments.
 This is a legitimate concern that has been raised by multiple community members throughout the engagement process.
 At the same time, multi-family zoning districts should allow multi-family development on an average site lot.
 Per current standards, close to half of the existing lots zoned RMF-30 are less than 6,000 square feet in area and couldn't accommodate anything more than a single dwelling unit.
-Close to three-quarters of the lots are less than 8,000 square feet in area and couldn't accommodate anything more than a single dwellopment already in place throughout the city, the average size lot in the RMF-30 district of 6,114 square feet can and should be able to accommodate more than a single-family home.
+Close to three-quarters of the lots are less than 8,000 square feet in area and couldn't accommodate anything more than two units or a duplex.
+As we see with historic multi-family development already in place throughout the city, the average size lot in the RMF-30 district of 6,114 square feet can and should be able to accommodate more than a single-family home.
 With all of this in mind, a delicate balance needs to be struck between allowing more housing on adequately sized lots and promoting the preservation of existing structures, which is what this proposal aims to achieve.